 Spinal Cord Injury

-Spinal cord injury (see Spinal Cord Injury in Children) is rare and involves variable degrees of cord disruption, often with hemorrhage.
+Spinal cord injury (see also Spinal Cord Injury in Children) is rare and involves variable degrees of cord disruption, often with hemorrhage.
 Complete disruption of the cord is very rare.
 Trauma usually occurs in breech deliveries after excess longitudinal traction to the spine.
-It can also follow hyperextension of the fetal neck in utero (the “flying fetus”).
+It can also be caused by cord compression due to epidural hemorrhage or hyperextension of the fetal neck in utero (the “flying fetus”).
 Injury usually affects the lower cervical region (C5 to C7).
 When the injury is higher, lesions are usually fatal because respiration is completely compromised.
 Sometimes a click or snap is heard at delivery.

 An MRI of the cervical cord may show the lesion and excludes surgically treatable lesions, such as congenital tumors or hematomas pressing on the cord.
 The CSF is usually bloody.

 With appropriate care, most infants survive for many years.
 The usual causes of death are recurring pneumonia and progressive loss of renal function.
 Treatment includes nursing care to prevent skin ulcerations, prompt treatment of urinary and respiratory infections, and regular evaluations to identify obstructive uropathy early.